lvcasribeiro/voltage-current-multimeter-esp32/README.md

 ###### Website Repository:

 The website makes it possible to visualize electrical data obtained from the sensors.
-Please, visit the folowwing link: [voltage-current-multimeter-website](https://github.com/lvcasribeiro/voltage-current-multimeter-website).
+Please, visit the following link: [voltage-current-multimeter-website](https://github.com/lvcasribeiro/voltage-current-multimeter-website).